jlamch/iotexercises/index.md

 4. Go to your device and open connection strings, we will need it later
     - IoT Devices -> your device -> Primary Connection String

+## I: VS Code for IoT Hub
+5. In VS Code call *Command Palette* and call *Azure: Sign in*
+6. In Explorer at the bottom go to *Azure IoT Hub*
+    - select *More actions...*
+    - *Select IoT Hub*
+7. Select Devices
+    - select your device
+    - *Start monitoring build-in endpoints*
+    - observe messages in Output window

+## I: VS Code Simulate device
+1. Select Devices
+    - select your device
+    - *Send D2C Messages*
+    - set your text and send
+2. While sending look into Output windows

 ## II: IoT DevKit

 1. Update firmware